Personal Webpage of Francesco Ballerin

 A class of equivariant architectures has emerged that processes spherical signals via group convolutions in Fourier space with respect to the three-dimensional rotation group \(SO(3)\).
 [2,3,4] However, these models impose strong constraints on the admissible convolution kernels and nonlinearities in order to preserve the desired equivariance properties, significantly limiting their expressivity.

 In our work [5], we introduce a deep learning architecture for scalar and vector fields on the sphere that lifts these restrictions, enabling a richer class of convolution kernels and activation functions.
-The key insight is to treat such signals as general functions on \(SO(3)\), allowing the application of general convolution kernels and activation functions on \(SO(3)\), imposing the equivariant restrictions as orthogonal projections to the class of spin-equivariant functions at the end of each neural layer.
+The key insight is to treat such signals as general functions on \(SO(3)\), allowing general convolution kernels and activation functions on \(SO(3)\) while imposing equivariant restrictions as orthogonal projections to the class of spin-equivariant functions at the end of each neural layer.
 Experiments demonstrate that our architecture generally outperforms standard CNNs and often matches or exceeds the performance of spherical CNNs under comparable conditions.

 Neurogeometry of the visual cortex